Wagenaar, Alexander C.

 For Dr. Wagenaar’s full vita, click here.

-In 1999, Dr. Wagenaar received the prestigious Jellinek award for lifetime achievement in research on alcohol.
+In 1987, Professor Wagenaar received the Exceptional Leadership Award from the American Public Health Association.
+In 1999, he received the Jellinek Award for lifetime achievement in research on alcohol.
 In 2001 he received the Innovator’s Award from the Robert Wood Johnson Foundation, and in 2004 was named by the Institute for Scientific Information as a Highly Cited Researcher, an honor limited to less than one-half of one percent of published scientists worldwide.
-In 2009 he received the Prevention Science Award from the Society for Prevention Research for the contributions of his three decades of research in advancing the methods and outcomes of prevention research.
-In 2010 he received an honorary Research Professorship award from the University of Florida Foundation.
+Other scientists have cited his journal articles more than 10,000 times.
+In 2009 he received the Prevention Science Award and in 2016 the Nan Tobler Award, both from the Society for Prevention Research, in recognition of his three decades of investigating and advancing the methods and outcomes of prevention research.

 - Alcohol tax policy